 My research focuses on ozone in the part of the atmosphere closest to the earth (the troposphere) where it is an air pollutant and a potent greenhouse gas.
 Tropospheric ozone is also central to the atmospheric chemistry that determines how long other reactive greenhouse gases and air pollutants stay in the atmosphere.
 An important, yet overlooked and uncertain part of the tropospheric ozone budget is uptake by the earth’s surface, or ozone dry deposition.
-Understanding spatial and temporal variability in ozone dry deposition is key to modeling the tropospheric ozone budget and air quality accurately.
+Resolving spatial and temporal variability in ozone dry deposition is important for modeling the tropospheric ozone budget and air quality accurately.

 I investigate spatiotemporal variability in ozone dry deposition using a variety of ground-based measurements and a hierarchy of models from process-level models to global chemistry-climate ones.
 We published a paper in GRL in 2017 on the strong year-to-year differences in ozone dry deposition velocity at Harvard Forest, which has one of the longest observational datasets of ozone dry deposition.
 This strong interannual variability is not simulating by a leading chemistry transport model (GEOS-Chem), which suggests that using this model to interpret year-to-year differences in ozone concentrations may lead to an overemphasis of the role of emissions.
 We found that the strong interannual variability in ozone dry deposition at Harvard Forest is primarily driven by nonstomatal deposition.
 However, it’s unclear what the meteorological or biophysical drivers of this variability are.
 I am working now to expand our analysis regionally and examine variability on shorter timescales in order to shed light on what these controls may be.